Since we opened our doors in 1970 we have been offering 24 hour crisis to Calgary and southern Alberta.

 While the number of calls, email, chat and texts have increased, and our look and our name have changed, Distress Centre’s core values of 24 hour, non-judgmental, free, compassionate and accessible support remain unchanged.

-On April 14th, the Drug Information Centre opened its doors with the goal of providing unbiased drug information and education, crisis intervention and research anytime, day or night.
+On April 14th, Distress Centre opened its doors as the Drug Information Centre with the goal of providing unbiased drug information and education, crisis intervention and research.
 In the first year of operation, The volunteers responded to 3,837 calls and 1,724 drop-ins.

 The Centre began to shift from purely drug related calls to a dual emphasis on crisis and addictions.

 Teen Line was established to provide the youth of Calgary with a place to call that was specifically focused on their needs.
-This service was the first of its kind in Canada.
+This service, answered by teen volunteers, was the first of its kind in Canada.

 Distress Centre continued to experience tremendous growth as we introduced several new programs and partnerships.
 These included partnerships with mobile teams such as the Mobile Response Team.

 This paved the way for our current structure of effective partnerships and further established Distress Centre as an innovative leader in the community.

 Distress Centre partnered with the City of Calgary and United Way, launched 211 Calgary.
 This further established Distress Centre as the hub of crisis support and the “go-to” place for community referrals in Calgary.